Undline/UndChain/readme.md

 This should all be housed inside programs that have a form of revision control so that you can maintain and control projects.
 Ideally you would have an *organization* (in UndChain) responsible for creating these projects that way you can define roles and positions that you need. *Tip: never skip out on Documentation or Quality Control as it is critical for any successful project...*

+---
+# Technical Documentation / Roadmap

+Follow this link to see the internal roadmap for UndChain to get more in depth knowledge on how the technology works [[Internal UndChain Roadmap]]

+We are currently in [[Phase 1]]